Cecile's Story

 Issues

 As your representative on the Greensboro City Council, I will work every-single-day to make your ideas and concerns a top priority for city leadership.
-I am committed to fighting for these Big 3:
+I am committed to fighting for the following issues:

 Access to jobs with livable wages and equitable support for small businesses.

-• Ensure all city workers are paid a living wage, and compensated for their years of service, experience and gained skills
+- Fight for living wages, $22/hr, in all city-supported jobs, ensure city workers are compensated for their years of service, experience, and gained skills

 I remember there was a time when I was struggling with affordable childcare.
 I was working at night to pay the daycare, so I could go to school.
 I was paying a babysitter, so I could work the night job, and pay the daycare.
 I finally received a childcare voucher, but if I worked any extra hours to help pay more of my living expenses, I ran the risk of losing my voucher.
 I was also spending so many hours away from my children, I was noticing some behavioral issues.
 I had to make a decision.
 I chose to delay further education for myself and took a job at a rehabilitative daycare.
 That way I could work and spend time with my children.
 Childcare is one of the many barriers that women face when trying to increase education and reenter the workforce.